Annual cost of repairs to CalMac ferry fleet triples in 10 years

-The annual cost of repairs on the CalMac fleet of ferries has tripled in a decade, reaching more than £28 million last year.
+The annual cost of repairing CalMac’s fleet of ferries has tripled in a decade, reaching more than £28 million last year.

 A Freedom of Information request by the Scottish Conservatives showed the extent of rising maintenance costs as the fleet grows older.